tahull/tahull.github.io/_posts/projects/pic/2017-04-12-spinning-pov-display.md

 \\[20MHz/4 = 200ns\\]

-With prescaler off one interrupt with this 8-bit timer will take:
+With prescaler off, one interrupt with this 8-bit timer will take:

 \\[256*200ns = 51.2us\\]